Wildboar-Software/pp/README.md

 "pp-support@cs.ucl.ac.uk".
 Do not send bug reports to the pp-people discussion group. -->

+## Why "PP"?

+I will quote an excerpt from _Implementing X.400 and X.500: The PP and Quipu Systems_ by Stephen E. Kille:

+> PP is not an acronym.
+There is no truth in the rumour that PP stands for
+> "Postman Pat," a famous British postman.

+That's all I've got.

 ## See Also

 - [ISODE](https://github.com/Wildboar-Software/isode) - Which I also resurrected